Principal Investigator is a university employee who has a Full-Time position that includes:

 The Principal Investigator is responsible for retaining scientific and technical data

-as well as for related compliance documentation.
+and related compliance documentation.

 |